Podiatry | Male | 41 years old

 I am proud and excited to join the team at the Center for Podiatric Medicine.
 Having been in practice for the last 10 years, I have not only learned how to provide the best treatment plans for my patients, but I've also learned how to establish a special rapport with each patient that I hope results in a high level of comfort during our discussions.
 I will provide treatment options, explain procedures and share adequate information so each patient feels comfortable with the decided upon treatment plan.
 Too many doctors rush in and rush out, but I like to spend time with my patients and make sure all of their questions are answered.
 I grew up near Boston, Massachusetts and was raised by hard-working, blue-collar parents who helped me achieve my dreams and goals of a career in medicine.
 As a side note, I grew up watching and playing sports and you'll likely hear about the Red Sox or Patriots during a visit.
 After high school, I continued on down the east coast to Fairfield University in Connecticut where I entered college on the Pre-Med track and had set my sights on becoming a Pediatrician.
 However, one day my dad stepped on a nail at a construction site and nearly had his leg amputated.
 With the help of a Podiatrist, his leg was saved and that's when I shifted my interests to Podiatry and enrolled at the New York College of Podiatric Medicine.
 I completed a three-year residency program at St. Barnabas Hospital in Bronx, NY where I was given the great honor to serve as the Chief Podiatry Resident.
 My father was also diabetic and this piqued my interest in diabetic foot care and limb salvage which was a large part of my residency training.
 I also received extensive training in elective forefoot procedures such as bunion surgery and was given the opportunity to perform and learn many more important aspects of foot and ankle surgery.
 St. Barnabas Hospital was a Level 1 trauma center, so I was also able to perform several trauma surgeries.
 Since completing my residency training, I have been living and practicing in the Chicagoland area for the last 10 years.
 As another side note, you'll likely hear about my Wheaten Terrier, Swiffer, if you're an animal lover and mention your pets.
 My goal is to provide the same level of care to my patients that I would want one of my family members to receive from a physician.
 By providing my patients with the best care that they deserve, I hope that I can form long-lasting relationships.
 I look forward to meeting and helping each of you.

-No malpractice history found for Illinois.
+No malpractice history found for Indiana.

 Medical malpractice is issued when negligence by a doctor causes injury to a patient.
 For example, a doctor may improperly diagnose, treat or medicate outside the standard of medical care.
 The three types of malpractice are: a settlement, an arbitration award, or a judgment.